-- The applicant family must: - Qualify as a family as defined by HUD and OHA. - Have income at or below HUD-specified income limits. - Qualify on the basis of citizenship or the eligible immigrant status of family members. - Provide social security number information for household members as required. - Consent to OHA's collection and use of family information as provided for in OHA furnished consent forms. - OHA must determine that the current or past behavior of household members does not include activities that are prohibited by HUD or OHA.
+- The applicant family must: - Qualify as a family as defined by HUD and OHA. - Have income at or below HUD-specified income limits. - Qualify on the basis of citizenship or the eligible immigrant status of family members. - Provide social security number information for household members as required. - Consent to OHA's collection and use of family information as provided for in OHAprovided consent forms. - Not currently be receiving a duplicative subsidy. - Meet net asset and property ownership restriction requirements. - OHA must determine that the current or past behavior of household members does not include activities that are prohibited by HUD or OHA.